begyyal/cmdbbt/README.md

 - `operations[].expected[].value`
   - The value what is expected to matches.
   - If act type is file matching, this value is treated as a file path.
+  - If act type is console-output, array can express multiple line.

 ## Result format